bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-4b">4.4b Clipping Our Content</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The next step in developing our grid-based composition will involve something called a clipPath.
-Essentially what a clipPath does is define the visible region of the shape it's applied to, in much the same way a scissors might define a cardboard cutout.
+<p>The next step in developing our grid-based composition will involve
+something called a clipPath.
+Essentially what a clipPath does is define the visible region of the shape it's applied to, in much the same way a scissors might define a cardboard cutout.</p>

-Instead of using a square to define our grid cells, we'll use a square- shaped clipPath.
+<p>Instead of using a square to define our grid cells, we'll use a square-
+shaped clipPath.
 This way we can contain the content of our cells without them spilling out into adjacent cells.
 Let's step out our sketch for a moment to illustrate this.
 In Figure 4-7, we have a square-shaped rect that defines the clipPath, while the circle is the clipped element.
-On the right, you can see the effect of applying the clipPath to the circle.
+On the right, you can see the effect of applying the clipPath to the circle.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 27.
 How a clipPath works (101) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"